menu

 Briggs real estate is some of the most expensive in Texas, although Briggs house values don't compare to the most expensive real estate in the U.S.

-Briggs is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Briggs, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Briggs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Briggs is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Briggs who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Briggs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.